If you have a question regarding sign language interpreters/interpreting services that is not listed below please contact NCDHH at 402-471-3593

 Answer -- Often times when a deaf or hard of hearing individual feels comfortable or finds an interpreter they like they will request that interpreter for future assignments.
-NCDHH understands this connection.
-If the referral is made through NCDHH the requested interpreter will be contacted first if the interpreter is on the NCDHH directory.
-If the interpreter is not on the directory, the service provider could try to contact the interpreter directly.

 Answer -- Yes, interpreters charge a fee for the services they provide and bill according to the type and complexity of each assignment.
 Level of education, experience and certification also play a factor when the interpreter determines cost.
 Rates for interpreter services are negotiated between the interpreter and the service provider.
 NCDHH does not become involved in any negotiations or communications regarding costs or policies set forth by independently contracted interpreter service providers.